marcustlh/cm3040_iot/README.md

 ## System Workflow
 1. Sensors collect temperature, motion, and flame data.
-2. ESP8266 processes input and triggers appropriate actions.
+2. The ESP8266 processes input and triggers appropriate actions.
 3. RFID tags are scanned and authenticated.
 4. The servo unlocks the door for authorized tags.
-5. Alerts are issued through buzzer or LED indicators.
+5. Alerts are issued through the buzzer or LED indicators.
 6. The web dashboard displays real-time sensor and access status.

 ## Web Dashboard